-The reason his performance appraisal was completed by Katrina was because with him working in Upper Class, the Cabin Supervisor in that cabin is responsible for doing it.
+The reason his performance appraisal was completed by Katrina was because with him working in First Class, the Purser in that cabin is responsible for doing it.
 It only appears on her iPad.

 The only way I could have done it would have been to complete it on her iPad.
 Doing that would be a breach of confidentiality because Katrina would be able look at what I wrote.